Top Baby Names in New Brunswick

 I’d love to know whether your child’s name is on the list & how you picked their name!

-NEW BRUNSWICK’S MOST POPULAR BABY NAMES OF THE PAST DECADE
+NEW BRUNSWICK’S MOST POPULAR BABY NAMES OF THE LAST DECADE

 Between 2015 & 2024 some of the most popular boys & girls names in New Brunswick were also some of the most common throughout Canada and the United States, including Liam, Noah, Oliver, William, Olivia, Emma, and Charlotte.